-Adverse events/SAEs will be assessed at all study visits as outlined in the Schedule of Study Procedures and Assessments (see Table 20.2-1) and Section 12.1 above.
+Adverse events/SAEs will be assessed at all study visits (from first IP exposure) as outlined in the Schedule of Study Procedures and Assessments (see Table 20.2-1) and Section 12.1 above.

 Adverse Events/SAEs are to be recorded on the AE page of the eCRF.
 Each event should be recorded separately.